dansmyers/InterviewQuestionGuide/Trees/BinaryTreeMirror.md

 # Convert Binary Tree to its Mirror

-#### Given a binary tree, write an efficient algorithm to convert binary tree to its mirror
+Description:
-Description
+Given a binary tree, write an efficient algorithm to convert binary tree to its mirror

 ## The problem: